 This paper empirically investigates US fiscal policy sustainability and cyclicality in an empirical structure that allows fiscal policy responses to exhibit asymmetric behavior.
 We investigate this over two quarterly intervals of data, both of which begin in 1955.
-The results for a short sample that ends in the second quarter of 1995 shows some differences from the results for the full sample that includes the financial crisis and the Great Recession.
+The short sample, which ends in the second quarter of 1995, was investigated to demonstrate that the financial crisis and Great Recession are sufficiently different from this earlier period, which is most analogous to the one used by Bohn (1998), that the asymmetric empirical methods used in this paper are important and that the sustainability of U.S. government debt topic needed to be revisited.
 For the full sample, US fiscal policy is asymmetrical in regard to both sustainability and cyclicality.
 Regarding fiscal policy sustainability, the best fitting models show evidence of fiscal policy sustainability for the short sample.
 However, the fiscal sustainability question does become less clear for the full sample that includes the recent financial crisis and the Great Recession.
 Regarding fiscal policy cyclicality, we find that during times of distress, policy is strongly countercyclical, but during good times the results are more mixed with some models showing that fiscal policy can be procyclical.